Sasquatch1102/BalancedPokeTcg/README.md

 ### New Cards

 #### Steelix
-Fighting Type
+Fighting Type <b/>
-100 HP
+100 HP <b/>
-Evolves from Onix
+Evolves from Onix<b/>
-Retreat Cost - 3
+Retreat Cost - 3<b/>
-Weakness - Fire
+Weakness - Fire<b/>
-Resistance - Lightning
+Resistance - Lightning<b/>

-Steel Body / PokePower
+Steel Body / PokePower<b/>
-Damage done to this Pokemon (including your own) by Colorless Pokemon is reduced by 30
+Damage done to this Pokemon (including your own) by Colorless Pokemon is reduced by 30<b/>

-Iron Tail / 3 Fighting Energy / 40 Damage
+Iron Tail / 3 Fighting Energy / 40 Damage<b/>
-Flip a coin, if heads, prevent all effects of your opponents attacks, including damage, on your opponents next turn.
+Flip a coin, if heads, prevent all effects of your opponents attacks, including damage, on your opponents next turn.<b/>